 UBS AG businesses are organised globally into five business divisions: Global Wealth Management, Personal & Corporate Banking, Asset Management, the Investment Bank, and Non-core and Legacy.
 All five business divisions are supported by Group functions and qualify as reportable segments for the purpose of segment reporting.
 Each of the business divisions and Group functions are described below.
-A description of their businesses, organisational structures, products and services and targeted markets can be found under "Our businesses" in the "Our business model and environment" section of the Annual Report 2024 and "Our businesses" in the "UBS business divisions and Group Items" section of the Second Quarter 2025 Report.
+A description of their businesses, organisational structures, products and services and targeted markets can be found under "Our businesses" in the "Our business model and environment" section of the Annual Report 2024.